Enjoy a world of absolute wonder in Africa — where incredible wildlife and fascinating cultures exist side by side.

-From the beauty of Cape Town at the southern end of the African continent to the spectacular natural landscapes of Kruger National Park, Victoria Falls and the sprawling Masai Mara and Serengeti, Africa offers something for everyone.
+From the beauty of Cape Town at the southern end of the African continent to the spectacular natural landscapes of Kruger National Park, Victoria Falls and the sprawling Masai Mara and Serengeti, Africa really does offer something for everyone.

 No visit to South Africa would be complete without a visit to cosmopolitan Cape Town at the foot of spectacular Table Mountain.
-Many travellers choose to start or finish their journey on the African continent here.
+Many travellers choose to start or finish their African odyssey here.
 Johannesburg is also becoming increasingly popular with travellers.

 Explore the picturesque Garden Route, and visit Addo Elephant National Park in Eastern Cape — home to the Big Five: lion, leopard, elephant, buffalo and rhino.
 Visit Cathedral Peak in the Drakensburg Mountains — South Africa’s highest mountain range — where peaks soar above 3,000 metres.
 Kruger National Park is located in the country’s northeast corner.
 It’s the most famous wildlife reserve in Africa.
 Enjoy game drives in open top safari vehicles, and outdoor ‘boma’ dinners back at your camp.